nandini0727/DataMiningProject/README.md

 2. Install Redis(https://redis.io/topics/quickstart) and run.

 Running the Project:
-3. Clone the project
+1. Clone the project
 cd to a folder and do:
 git clone https://github.com/nandini0727/DataMiningProject.git
-4.	cd DataMiningProject
+cd DataMiningProject
-5.
+2. Run the DockerFile:
+docker build -t <Image Name>:<Tag>
+3. Push the Docker Image.